 Stakeholder Inclusiveness The section entitled Our Approach describes our processes for stakeholder engagement.
 Sustainability Context For each material aspect identified, the context and approach are described.
-Materiality The subsection entitled Materiality Assessment describes the process used to identify material aspects of the Company's operations.
-Completeness The report covers products, services, and activities where First Capital REIT has operational control.
+Materiality The subsection entitled Materiality Assessment describes the process used to identify material aspects of FCR's operations.
+Completeness The report covers products, services, and activities where First Capital REIT has operational control, unless otherwise noted.
+Refer to the Data Assumptions and Methodologies section in our 2023 Supplementary Data Pack for further details.